 In order to meet the functional requirements listed in this section, certain Datamover protocols may require pre-posted buffers from the local iSCSI protocol layer via mechanisms outside the scope of this document and in some implementations, the absence of such buffers may result in a connection failure.
 Datamover protocols may also realize these functional requirements via methods not explicitly listed in this document.

 9 Operational Primitives provided by the Datamover layer

 While the iSCSI specification itself does not have a notion of Operational Primitives, any iSCSI layer implementing the iSCSI specification functionally requires the following Operational Primitives from its Datamover layer.
+Thus, any Datamover protocol compliant with this architecture MUST implement the Operational Primitives described in this section.
 These Operational Primitives are invoked by the iSCSI layer as appropriate.
 Unless otherwise stated, all the following Operational Primitives may be used both on the initiator side and the target side.
 In general programming terminology, this set of Operational Primitives may be construed as "down calls".

-- 1) Send_Control
+1) Send_Control

 - 2) Put_Data

 - 3) Get_Data

 - 4) Allocate_Connection_Resources

 - 5) Deallocate_Connection_Resources

 - 6) Enable_Datamover

 - 7) Connection_Terminate

 - 8) Notice_Key_Values

 - 9) Deallocate_Task_Resources